Matthew Mallam

 The Cahill Group

 David was born and raised in St. Johns, NL, and has a bachelor’s degree in Process Engineering from Memorial University of Newfoundland.
-David attained his Professional Engineering designation in 2019 and completed his MBA from the Australian Institute of Business this past year.
+David attained his Professional Engineering designation in 2019 and completed his MBA from the Australian Institute of Business in 2022.
 Upon graduation from engineering in 2013, David moved to Calgary Alberta where he began working for the Cahill Group as a field engineer.
-After four years in western Canada, he moved back home to NL where he continued to work with Cahill in various roles from a project manager, director of projects, and more recently, Senior VP of operations.
+After four years in western Canada, he moved back home to NL where he continued to work with Cahill in various roles from a project manager, director of projects, and the past couple years as Senior VP of operations.
 He has experience on a wide range of construction projects in the oil & gas, mining, utility, and commercial/infrastructure sectors.

-The Cahill Group has been a member of the NLCA for 35 years.
-David follows the organization with interest as they stay current with emerging industry trends to provide members with timely education and professional development opportunities throughout the year.
+The Cahill Group has been a member of the NLCA for 37 years.
+David follows the NLCA organization with interest as they stay current with emerging industry trends to provide members with timely education and professional development opportunities throughout the year.

 Lindsay Hynes